teklal/global-services/app/services/_wash/wash-msm20_en.md

 Integrated response through:

-1. Hygiene promotion (including community mobilization, hygiene education, and operation and maintenance)
+- Hygiene promotion (including community mobilization, hygiene education, and operation and maintenance).
-2. Basic sanitation facilities (including latrines, vector control and solid waste disposal) for up to 20,000)
+- Basic sanitation facilities (including latrines, vector control and solid waste disposal) for up to 20,000).

 ## Designed for

-1. Situations where bad hygiene is consistently practiced by affected people, where there is the danger of diarrhoea, cholera, and other disease outbreaks will persist.
+- Situations where bad hygiene is consistently practiced by affected people, where there is the danger of diarrhoea, cholera, and other disease outbreaks will persist.

 ## Personnel

-**Total:** 5-6 people
+**Total:** 5-6 people.

-**Compostion:** Team Leader, 1-2 Sanitation Engineer, 1 Hygiene promoter, 1 Logistic/Admin/Finance
+**Compostion:** Team Leader, 1-2 Sanitation Engineer, 1 Hygiene promoter, 1 Logistic/Admin/Finance.

 _In addition to the above team, local staff is normally contracted to assist in the construction of the sanitation facilities (masons, builders supervisors, etc)._